Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Experimental data

 \subsubsection{Temperature}

-The free electron temperature is measured by high resolution Thomson scattering (HRTS) diagnostic which yields both a temperature profile and an sufficiently reliable value of the on-axis temperature before the Ar injection ($T_{\rm initial}$ used in equation \eref{eq:Texp}).
+The free electron temperature is measured by high resolution Thomson scattering (HRTS) which yields both a temperature profile and an sufficiently reliable value of the on-axis temperature before the Ar injection ($T_{\rm initial}$ used in equation \eref{eq:Texp}).
 The initial temperature profile is smoothed using the \texttt{rloess} algorithm in \textsc{matlab} \cite{matlab} to remove signal noise.
-Equation \eref{eq:Texp} was used for the entire simulation, and the TQ time parameter $t_{\rm TQ}$ and the final temperature $T_{\rm end}$ were varied along with the other free parameters (see section \ref{sec:Ipmatching}) in order to find a set of parameters which reproduced the measured $I_{\rm p}$ evolution.